How Truckers Can Help End Human Trafficking

-Acknowledging the Domestic Human Trafficking Problem
+The Domestic Trafficking Problem

-Human trafficking is as much a domestic problem as it is a global one, having been reported in all 50 states and estimated to number in the hundreds of thousands in the U.S. Traffickers are known to use truck stops, highway motels, and rest areas as cover for their crimes, as they are typically in remote locations and out of sight from the average population.
-It’s the frequent use of these locations that put the transportation industry in a unique position to fight back.
+Traffickers are also known to use truck stops, highway motels and remote rest areas as cover for their crimes to remain out of sight from the general population.
+It’s the frequent use of these locations that puts the transportation industry in a unique position to fight back.

-How Truckers Against Trafficking is Taking Action
+Truckers Against Trafficking

-Identifying Trafficking Red Flags
+Trafficking Red Flags

 Signs of trafficking activities can be subtle, but to the trained eye there are several components of the trafficking business drivers should be prepared to spot.
 These red flags generally signal signs of control, vulnerability, recruitment, and active exploitation: